 Suppose Alice and Bob want to establish a secure communication channel.
 Essentially, this means establishing a common secret key, which they will then use for encryption and decryption.
 Some decades ago, they would have exchanged this key in person, or through some trusted intermediary; in the modern, networked world, this is typically impossible, and in any case completely unscalable.
 Alice and Bob may be anonymous parties who want to do e-business, for example, in which case they cannot securely meet, and they have no way to be sure of each other's identities.
 Diffie-Hellman key exchange solves this problem.
 First, Alice and Bob publicly agree on a cryptographic group G with a generator P (of order N); then Alice secretly chooses an integer a from [1..N], and sends aP to Bob.
-In the meantime, Bob secretly chooses an integer a from a0, and sends a1 to Alice.
-Alice then computes a1, which becomes their shared secret key.
-The security of this key depends on the difficulty of computing a2, which becomes their shared secret key.
-The security of this key depends on the difficulty of computing a3.
-The computational Diffie-Hellman Problem (CDHP).
-In practice, the CDHP corresponds to the Discrete Logarithm Problem (DLP), which is to determine a3 given a5 and a6.
+In the meantime, Bob secretly chooses an integer a from a0, which becomes their shared secret key.
+The security of this key depends on the difficulty of computing abP0, which becomes their shared secret key.
+The security of this key depends on the difficulty of computing abP1 given a1, and a2, this is the Computational Diffie-Hellman Problem (CDHP).
+In practice, the CDHP corresponds to the Discrete Logarithm Problem (DLP), which is to determine a2 given a3 given a4.